Chapter 1:

 “Indeed!
 You are a true visionary!”

-‘Idiots.’ every girl thought simultaneously.
+‘Idiots,’ every girl thought simultaneously.

 Seeing the blatant look of annoyance written over his face, the students sheepishly apologize.

-Shame-faced, the Cardinal agrees, “You’re right, there is a reason.
+Shame-faced, the cardinal agrees, “You’re right, there is a reason.
 Throughout the years in the history of Azra, numerous other Heroes have arrived before you.
 Some from other countries.
 We-”

-“Hold on, so that means Shin might be in a different country than us?”
+“Hold on, so that means Shin might be in a different country than us?” someone interrupts much to Halsey’s mounting annoyance.

-The Cardinal lets out a sigh, “In all likelihood, yes.
+The cardinal lets out a sigh, “In all likelihood, yes.
 I can dispatch a message to the other branches to check if your friend has been summoned there.”

 However, everyone’s worries were unfounded.